awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-before-you-begin.md

 For information about using IAM with S3 Glacier, see [Identity and Access Management in Amazon S3 Glacier](auth-and-access-control.md)\.

-## Download the Appropriate AWS SDK<a name="getting-started-download-sdk"></a>
+## Download the Appropriate Amazon SDK<a name="getting-started-download-sdk"></a>

-To try the getting started exercise, you must decide which programming language you want to use and download the appropriate AWS SDK for your development platform\.
+To try the getting started exercise, you must decide which programming language you want to use and download the appropriate Amazon SDK for your development platform\.

 The getting started exercise provides examples in Java and C\#\.